Economist: girls actually better than boys at maths

 Shows no sign of it herself, however

-Update An economist in America has published research stating that girls have at least as much innate mathematical ability as boys.
+Opinion An economist in America has published research stating that girls have at least as much innate mathematical ability as boys.
 Paola Sapienza contends that the fact of girls almost always doing worse in maths exams results mainly from sexual discrimination.

 "The math gender gap can be eliminated, and it is indeed eliminated in some countries,” says Sapienza.
 “Our research indicates that in more gender equal societies, girls will gain an absolute advantage relative to boys.”